oracle-livelabs/database/edition-based-redefinition/review-hr-schema/review-hr-schema.md

 ![Edition view region](images/edition-view-region.png " ")

-To verify this, connect with the `HR` user in SQLcl ( If you got disconnected from sqlcl, refer Lab 3,Task 1 for setting up the DB wallet)
+To verify this, connect with the `HR` user in SQLcl (if you got disconnected from sqlcl, refer to the Lab *Connect to ATP database and prepare the HR schema*, Task 1, for setting up the DB wallet)

 ```text
  <copy>connect hr/Welcome#Welcome#123@ebronline_medium</copy>
 ```

+(replace `ebronline_medium` with the actual connection string).

-Then use the SQLcl command `ddl` on `regions` and you should able to see DDL of the regions view as below
+Then use the SQLcl command `ddl regions` and you should able to see DDL of the regions view as below:

 ![DDL edition region](images/ddl-edition-region.png " ")

 The views, and all the depending objects, are editioned and belong to the `ORA$BASE` edition.
 This is the default edition when a database is created.
-Let us verify using the below SQL in the HR schema.
+Verify with the following SQL in the HR schema.

 ```text
  <copy>select OBJECT_NAME, OBJECT_TYPE, EDITION_NAME from user_objects_ae WHERE edition_name is not null  order by 2,3;</copy>